-It appears that the Internet was waiting for a voluntarily rating system that was easy to implement and would protect online children in a way that made sense.
-We continue to receive e-mail from all across the world voicing support for the SafeSurf Rating System.
-The number of rated Web sites continues to grow and some search engines are now only listing rated sites.
+It appears that the Internet was waiting for a voluntarily listing system that was easy to implement and would protect online children in a way that made sense.
+We continue to receive e-mail from all across the world voicing support for the SafeSurf Listing System.
+The number of listed Web sites continues to grow and some search engines are have given priority to listing these sites.

 Why do you believe censorship is not a solution?

 Censorship does not protect children.
 Instead, it instills in all, a fear of information.
 It can, has, and will be used as a tool of the government to harass anyone it feels is not cooperating with its master vision.
 Censorship occurs when a government does not care to listen to reason.
 It is an uninformed, panicked and over-broad response when a well-reasoned specific solution is needed.
 Only those messages that the government decides are "indecent" are controlled, while children continue to have full access to sites that individual parents may consider "indecent" or even dangerous.
 You see, censorship cares nothing for your opinion, only for groups with political clout.
 Censorship takes all and gives very little in return.